Decomposition of free cumulants: Lattices

-Of course, it may happen that $\pi_{j+1}=\pi_{j}$ for some or even all $j$ and that is why we use the symbol $\preceq$ instead of $\prec$ and thus the above sequence is not a chain.
-Thus, $\pi_d$ is the maximal refinement of $\pi$ which is monotonically adapted to $w$.
-The second part of constructing $\pi$ consists in performing a sequence of insertions (vertical mergings) on $\pi_d$.
-We start again from blocks of depth $d$.
-Thus, if some inner block of depth $d$ in $\pi_d$ together with its nearest outer block are contained in the same block of $\pi$, we insert the inner block in its outer block in $\pi_d$.
-We then perform the same operation on all such blocks of depth $d$ to get $\pi_{d+1}$.
-A similar operation is performed at all remaining depths.
-Therefore, we obtain a sequence of partitions $\pi_{d+1}, \ldots, \pi_{2d-1}$, such that
+We now perform insertions (vertical mergings) starting from $\pi_d$.
+First consider blocks of depth $d$: whenever an inner block of depth $d$ and its nearest outer block are contained in the same block of $\pi$, we insert the inner block into the outer one.
+Repeating this operation for all such blocks yields $\pi_{d+1}$.
+Proceeding similarly for all remaining depths, we obtain a sequence of partitions $\pi_{d+1}, \ldots, \pi_{2d-1}$, such that

-Note that $\pi_{2d-1}\in \mathcal{NC}(w)$ since all operations were admissible.
-Moreover, $\pi_{2d-1}=\pi$ since, by construction, each single admissible operation gave the minimal coarsening that merged two separate subblocks of a block of $\pi$ into one block.
+Since all operations are admissible, we have $\pi_{2d-1}\in \mathcal{NC}(w)$.
+Moreover, by construction, $\pi_{2d-1}=\pi$, as each step performs the minimal coarsening merging two subblocks of a block of $\pi$ into a single block.
 This completes the proof. $\boxvoid$